firyal-salsa/Online-Shop-Blanja-ReactJS/README.md

 ## Features

-<h6>Customer</h6>
-1. Home
-    - Sort by name
-    - Sort by newest
-    - Sort by price
-    - Search products
-2. Product
-3. Bag
-    - Access bag page
-    - Select products
-4. Shipping address
-    - Access address page
-    - Add address
-5. Edit Profile
-6. Logout

-<h6>Seller</h6>
-1. Login
-2. Add product
-3. Edit profile
+Users can pick as a customer or seller.
+Customer can access home page (sort by name, sort by newest, sort by price, search products) product, bag (access bag page and select products), shipping address (access address page and dd address), edit Profile, logout.
+Seller can add products, edit profile, and logout.

 ## Build